 Keep In Mind: All of ADT Health’s medical alert systems have a lifetime warranty.
 So, if your system is ever damaged or defective, ADT will replace it at no extra cost.

 ADT Health is currently offering a $5 discount on fall detection.
 Plus, if you purchase an ADT Health medical alert system before 2 pm on any given day, you’ll enjoy free one-day shipping.
-We appreciate the speedy shipping; it’s the pits having to wait around for something you’ve already paid for.
+This is a perk not found with many other brands.

 |Medical Alert Basic||Medical Alert Plus||On-the-Go|